noahfalk/coreclr/Documentation/design-docs/code-versioning-pr-notes.md

 Assuming no major course correction, this is where I anticipate things will go (not necessarily in this order):

-1. Functional testing mentioned above with tiered jitting OFF needs to be iterated again before checkin to catch issues introduced during final cleanup and PR/CI updates that are inevitably coming.
+1. Functional testing mentioned above with tiered jitting OFF needs to be iterated again before checkin to catch issues introduced during final cleanup and PR feedback updates that are inevitably coming.

 2. More perf investigation to ensure there is no regression with tiered jitting OFF

+3. There are some unsafe lock-free reads of the versioned information in MethodDesc::PrepareCode path that should be fixed.

-3. Update feature doc to be more concrete/explanatory based on work done.
+4. Update feature doc to be more concrete/explanatory based on work done.

-4. Get feedback from profiler authors on the prefered form of breaking changes when tiered jitting is ON / mitigations for those changes.
+5. Get feedback from profiler authors on the prefered form of breaking changes when tiered jitting is ON / mitigations for those changes.

-5. Stress testing
+6. Stress testing

-6. Perf investigation to assess where we are with tiered jitting ON
+7. Perf investigation to assess where we are with tiered jitting ON

-7. Diagnostics interactions with ETW, SOS, and the debugger need some updates with tiered compilation enabled.
+8. Diagnostics interactions with ETW, SOS, and the debugger need some updates with tiered compilation enabled.

-8. Fix some remaining known issues when tiered jitting is ON
+9. Fix some remaining known test issues when tiered jitting is ON

 ## Checkin bar ##